GabJen/advice-generator/README.md

 - I want to improve my skills in developing responsive pages using pure CSS.
 Although I'm not completely comfortable with this subject, I've noticed an improvement in my performance.
 My code is becoming cleaner and I'm using the Mobile-first Workflow approach.

-- I'm excited to improve my understanding of APIs, a subject that I'm not very familiar with.
+- I'm excited to improve my understanding of APIs requests, a subject that I'm not very familiar with.
 That's why I'd like to keep creating more projects that challenge me in this area.

 ### Useful resources